DataScienceINT/knowledge-sharing/knowledgeLinks.md

 - [Intro to modern statistics](https://openintro-ims.netlify.app/)
 - [The Gradient](https://thegradient.pub/).
 Digital magazine about trends in AI/machine learning, founded by Stanford Artificial Intelligence Laboratory.
 A lot of essay-style articles (a few are linked below).
 - [Discovering novel algorithms with AlphaTensor](https://www.deepmind.com/blog/discovering-novel-algorithms-with-alphatensor).
 Discovery of novel algorithms by AI.
 Broad possibilities for application in data science/computer science in general.
 Link to the GitHub repo and article in the article.
+-[Explainpaper](https://www.explainpaper.com/).
+Upload a paper, highlight confusing terms and get an explanation returned (provided by with GPT-3 model).

 ## Natural Language Processing